MediaComem/comem-geoinf-2015-mongodb-gis/README.md

 ### Create indices

 MongoDB uses [GeoJSON](http://geojson.org) to store geographical data.
-To perform geospatial queries on this data, we must add a `2dsphere` index on the property which will contain it.
+To perform geospatial queries on a collection containing GeoJSON objects, we must add a [2dsphere index](https://docs.mongodb.org/manual/core/2dsphere/) on the property which will contain the objects.

 ```
 db.test.createIndex({ "geom": "2dsphere" });